jsuites/jsuites/content/docs/modal.md

 </script>
 ```

-### Basic Example
+### Create Modal from HTML Content

-This example illustrates how to initialize a basic modal using `jSuites.modal` with an existing DOM element without specifying a title for the modal.
+This example demonstrates how to use `jSuites.modal` to initialize a modal directly from an existing DOM element.
+The modal is created without specifying a title, showcasing a simple and flexible approach to working with predefined HTML content.

 ```html
 <html>